-When submitting Spark or PySpark application using spark-submit, we often need to include multiple third-party jars in classpath, Spark supports multiple ways to add dependency jars to the classpath.
+When submitting Spark or PySpark applications using spark-submit, we often need to include multiple third-party jars in the classpath, Spark supports multiple ways to add dependency jars to the classpath.

 - Properties set directly on the

 SparkConftake the highest precedence.

 - Finally, properties specified in

 When you are setting jars in different places, remember the precedence it takes.
 Use spark-submit with

 --verbose option to get more details about what jars Spark has used.